storageos/api-manager/controllers/node-label/README.md

 In case a node label update event was missed during a restart or outage, a resync runs periodically.
 It re-applies the set of Kubernetes node labels to StorageOS nodes.

-This is also used when a Kubernetes node is added to the cluster.
-Initially StorageOS will not be running on the node so it is not possible to sync labels from the node create event.
-Instead, the labels will be synchronized on the next resync.

 Node label resync is run every hour by default (configurable via the `--node-label-resync-interval` flag).